What You Can Do

 The Cumberland Project is a combined effort between the American Studies program and the Center for Teaching which seeks to help educators design courses that include significant environmental and sustainability components.

 The Tennessee Environmental Council seeks to educate and advocate for the improvement of Tennessee’s environment, communities, and public health.

 Cumberland River Compact

 The Cumberland River Compact protects the Cumberland River by engaging businesses, government, farmers, miners, and all community members in the problem-solving process.

 Tennessee Conservation Voters

-Tennessee Conservation Voters is a coalition of state conservation groups dedicated to raising voter awareness, advocating stronger laws and holding elected leaders accountable for safeguarding the environment of Tennessee.
+Tennessee Conservation Voters is a coalition of state conservation groups dedicated to raising voter awareness, advocating for stronger laws, and holding elected leaders accountable for safeguarding the environment of Tennessee.